gopala-kr/ldr/README.md

 ## Redux

+[Redux](http://redux.js.org/) is one of the popular implementations of facebook's flux architecture discussed above.
+However there are slight differences in dispatcher and data-flow part.

 According to Github, Redux is a predictable state container for JavaScript apps.
-Many of the concepts are similar to functional programming, and all the data is kept in a single store.
-It is one of the popular implementations of flux architecture.
+Many of the concepts are similar to functional programming, and all the data is kept in a single store. .

 Irrespective of the application size, Redux is always a single object, quite unlike Flux, which keeps separate stores for different kinds of data.
 If there are manipulations to be made on the data, it doesn’t affect the state.
 In this way, the state is immutable.
 All updates and manipulation are done on a state tree.
 But this does not make the application slow as the data can be shared along several versions of the state tree.